eherrador/fast-api-example/README.md

 # FastAPI Example

-A basic FastAPI to test a deployment to Google Cloud Run with Github Ations
+A basic FastAPI to test a deployment to Google Cloud Run with Github Actions